 34. Sassoon Statues - Victoria Gardens (Near Old Steine)Sir Edward Sassoon presented five eight foot high statues that had originally been made for Barney Barnato, from his London mansion at 45 Park Lane to Brighton Corporation and were placed in Victoria Gardens close to the Steyne, in 1898.
 The statues represented, Night, Morning, Truth and Fidelity, etc., but disappeared in mysterious circumstances in 1922, when they were sent to Council workshops for restoration, never to be seen again!

 35. Brighton Pier (Palace Pier) - Financed by Jewish entrepreneur, Sir John Howard in 1899Sir John Howard (c.
-1830 - 1917), a Jewish entrepreneur and railway director financed the construction of Brighton Pier in May 1899 (Brighton's third pier).
+1830 - 1917), a Jewish entrepreneur, railway director and philanthropist, financed the construction of Brighton Pier in May 1899 (Brighton's third pier).
 He was described in a contemporary article in the Jewish Chronicle (28.12.1906) as a devout Jew of Brighton, an engineer who laid down the water works at Egham, a Director of the North British Railways, as well as being the chief proprietor of the Pier at Brighton.
 Work had in fact begun on the Palace Pier in 1891, but the company undertaking the development got into trouble and Howard rescued the project by forming a new company to complete the work.
 His pier was a great success and today draws four million visitors each year, one of the most attractive tourist attractions in England.

 The idea of building into the sea for pleasure activities was first realised by the construction of the Chain Pier in 1823, followed by the West Pier in 1866, and Palace Pier in 1899.
 The Brighton Marina can be seen as an extension of this desire to be close to the sea.